 Juan and Carla enter their names and Juan's social security number at the top of the form.

-The Morenos enter their income from the USVI in Part I (see page 27).
-The interest income is entered on line 2 and
+The Morenos enter their income from the USVI in Part I (see later).
+The interest income is entered on line 2 and the

 total USVI income of $6,700 is entered on line 16.

 The Morenos have no adjustments to their USVI income, so they enter zero (-0-) on line 28, and $6,700 on line 29.